 Bass or seabass belongs to a family of spiny-finned fish called Moronidae, which are closely related to groupers.
-Bass breed from March to mid-June, mostly in April, in British coastal and offshore waters.
-From January to March in the Bay of Biscay and from February to May in the English Channel and eastern Celtic Sea.
-It is a long-lived and slow growing species - up to 30 years of age, and can achieve a length of up to 1m with a weight of 12kg.
+Bass breed from March to mid-June, mostly in April, in British coastal and offshore waters, from January to March in the Bay of Biscay and from February to May in the English Channel and eastern Celtic Sea.
+It is a long-lived and slow growing species - up to 30 years of age - and can achieve a length of up to 1m with a weight of 12kg.
 Male bass mature at 31-35cm (aged 3-6 years) and females mature at 40-45cm (aged 5-8 years).
 Once mature, bass may migrate within UK coastal waters and occasionally further offshore.
-Increases in sea water temperature in recent decades has likely led to a more northerly distribution of seabass as it is now found further north into the North Sea.
+Increases in sea water temperature in recent decades has likely led to a more northerly distribution of seabass, as it is now found further north into the North Sea.
 Climate warming may also have lengthened the time adult seabass spend in the summer feeding areas.
 After spawning, seabass tend to return to the same coastal sites each year.

 Fishing with hook and line (handlining, trolling lures, rod and reel) is one of the most sustainable and species selective fishing methods available.
 Line caught seabass are landed from mainly small inshore boats around many parts of England and Wales, particularly in the south west.
 Some fishermen have organised themselves to improve marketing of line caught fish and use carcass tags to show traceability.
 For more information see www.linecaught.org.uk.
-The minimum landing size (MLS) for wild seabass to 40cm but opposition from commercial fishermen thwarted the attempt and it was left at the EU MLS of 36cm.
-Cornwall and South Wales, through local bylaws have a slightly larger MLS of 37.5 cm.
+The minimum landing size (MLS) for wild seabass was increased to 42 cm in 2015.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.